Ross Scaife

-Allen Ross Scaife (born March 31, 1960, Fredericksburg, Virginia – died March 15, 2008, Lexington, Kentucky) was a Professor of Classics at the University of Kentucky.
+Allen Ross Scaife (March 31, 1960 – March 15, 2008) was a Professor of Classics at the University of Kentucky.

 Life

-Ross Scaife was born to William and Sylvia Scaife in Fredericksburg, Virginia in 1960, one of four children.
-He was married to Cathy Jane Edwards Scaife (1959-2018) and they had three sons, Lincoln (b.
+Ross Scaife was born on March 31, 1960, in Fredericksburg, Virginia, to William and Sylvia Scaife, one of four children.
+He was married to Cathy Jane Edwards Scaife (1959–2018) and they had three sons, Lincoln (b.
 1991), Adrian (b.
 1994), and Russell (b.
 1998).
-He died at home after a year-long fight against cancer.
+He died of cancer on March 15, 2008, at his home in Lexington, Kentucky.

 Education and scholarship

 He graduated in 1978 from the Tilton School in New Hampshire and he read Classics and Philosophy at the College of William and Mary.
 In 1985 he was awarded a Fulbright Fellowship for a year of study at the American School of Classical Studies at Athens, Greece and in 1988 he participated in the summer program at the American Academy in Rome.
 He earned his PhD in 1990 from the University of Texas at Austin for his thesis on The Kypria and its early reception.

 He worked from 1991 to the time of his death at the Department of Modern and Classical Languages, Literature, and Cultures of the University of Kentucky.
 His primary research and teaching interests were ancient art and material culture, women and gender in Antiquity, as well as Aristophanes and the Greek historians.